Allison Hess

 Chris Peterson

-Chris Peterson is a Principal at the consulting firm Health Policy Alternatives (HPA) in Washington, DC.
-He joined the firm in 2022 after more than 23 years providing health care policy analysis and advice in the areas of alternative payment models, Medicaid, Children’s Health Insurance Program (CHIP), private health insurance, and tax policy.
+Chris Peterson is a Principal at the consulting firm Health Policy Alternatives (HPA) in Washington, DC, and executive faculty at Boise State University in Idaho.
+He joined the HPA in 2022 after more than 23 years providing health care policy analysis and advice in the areas of alternative payment models, Medicaid, Children’s Health Insurance Program (CHIP), private health insurance, and tax policy.
+He is also one of the founding faculty members of the award-winning Master in Population and Health System Management at Boise State, developed in collaboration with the Healthcare Financial Management Association (HFMA).
 Chris served four years as Acting Executive Director and Principal Deputy Director of Maryland’s Health Services Cost Review Commission (HSCRC), where he helped negotiate Maryland’s agreement with the Center for Medicare and Medicaid Innovation (CMMI) and led the team developing the state’s latest value-based payment innovations and obtaining CMMI approval.
-Most recently, he served two years for MITRE, a private-sector consulting firm, where he provided strategic, policy and operational consulting services to the Center for Medicaid and CHIP Services (CMCS) and CMMI.
+Most recently, he served two years for MITRE, a private- sector consulting firm, where he provided strategic, policy and operational consulting services to the Center for Medicaid and CHIP Services (CMCS) and CMMI.
 His experience as a nonpartisan health care policy advisor to the United States Congress includes nine years at the Congressional Research Service (CRS) and six years at the then newly created Medicaid and CHIP Payment and Access Commission (MACPAC).
 In those roles, he provided technical insights on major health reform policy legislation, authored reports, and testified before congressional committees.
 He has also worked for the U.S. Agency for Healthcare Research and Quality (AHRQ) and the National Bipartisan Commission on the Future of Medicare.
 Chris earned an M.P.P. from Georgetown University and a B.S. in mathematics from Missouri Western State University and is a Certified Healthcare Financial Professional and Fellow of the Healthcare Financial Management Association.

 Dan Paoletti